Boosting Your Immunity With Electrolytes

 The primary function of the immune system is to prevent or lessen the effects of infection.
 In immunocompromised people, such as people with cancer, HIV, and genetic diseases that affect immunity, the immune system isn't able to defend the body as effectively.
 This leads to opportunistic infections and harmful conditions.

 The major components of the immune system are:

-- Spleen: The spleen is the largest organ in the lymphatic system.
+The spleen is the largest organ in the lymphatic system.
 It's located on the left side, beneath the ribs, and contains white blood cells that attack infections.
 The spleen also identifies and discards damaged blood cells.

-- Thymus gland: The thymus gland is an organ where T cells mature.
+The thymus gland is an organ where T cells mature.
 It's located beneath the breastbone and triggers antibodies that cause muscle weakness.
 The thymus starts out large and grows until puberty, before slowly decreasing in size over time.

-- Bone marrow: Bone marrow is the substance within the bones that produces white blood cells.
+Bone marrow is the substance within the bones that produces white blood cells.
 It's primarily located in large bones, such as the hip and thigh bones, and contains stem cells.

-- Lymphocytes: Lymphocytes are white blood cells that defend the body against disease and infection.
+Lymphocytes are white blood cells that defend the body against disease and infection.
 There are T cells, which destroy infected or cancerous cells, and B cells, which create antibodies to attack bacteria, parasites, and viruses.

-- Leukocytes: Leukocytes are white blood cells that identify and destroy bacteria, viruses, and other pathogens.
+Leukocytes are white blood cells that identify and destroy bacteria, viruses, and other pathogens.